 And there’s never going to be a better time to do so than Christmas because the vast majority of clients will be on holiday too.
 (And even clients in countries that don’t celebrate it, like Japan, aren't daft; they won't expect you to be available during this time either.)

-	So don’t listen to that voice in your head urging you to drive through to the end of December and “get ahead” with your work.
-Take advantage of this being one time of the year when you can properly down tools, switch off all your devices, and act as if the internet had never been invented.
+So don’t listen to that voice in your head urging you to drive through to the end of December and “get ahead”.
+Take advantage of this being one time of the year when you can down tools, switch off all your devices, and act as if the internet had never been invented.

 Remember, you won’t get a second chance for another 12 months!

 2. Get everything important out of the way

 Switching off your computer is one part of it, but another is having the peace of mind that you’ve got all the important tasks out of the way.
 Otherwise, you're never going to relax properly, which is the whole point of the exercise.

 But if you’re running behind with your commissions and don’t think you can them finish on time, don’t assume that means Christmas needs to be cancelled.
 Have an honest discussion with your client first; they may well be happy to give you an extension into mid-January.
 After all, (whisper it!) clients are human too, plus they probably won’t want to look at your work until the New Year anyway.

 You’ll also, of course, need to sort out your accounts, particularly with your tax return looming at the end of January.
 Many of us spend more time on this in December than our actual design work.
 Which is why we recommend freelancers use Coconut, a service that takes care of all your accounting and banking in one app.

 Specially designed for freelancers, self-employed people and small business owners, Coconut is an intuitive one-stop-shop that makes staying on top of your accounts and taxes a real breeze.